MichaelPhamNgo/Review-HTML-CSS/README.md

 | vh   | Relative to 1% of the height of the viewport*                                                  |
 | %    | Relative to the parent element                                                                 |

-## VI.
-CSS functions
+### III.2 CSS functions

-The common css functions using in a website
+> The common css functions using in a website

 | Function          |  Description                                                          |   Examples      |
 |-------------------|-----------------------------------------------------------------------|-----------------|